Michael-Kochis/java-project-0/README.md

 ### Requirements

 **Description**
-Leveraging Java 8, create an application that simulates simple banking transactions
+Leveraging Java 8, create an application that simulates simple banking transactions.
+Maven is required to manage dependencies required by this project.

 ## Agile Requirements
 - [ ] Develop using the agile methodologies taught in class